RangerMauve/discovery-swarm-stream/README.md

 Clients connect to the server, search for "discovery keys", and the proxy automatically discovers and connects to peers and then proxies those connections to the client.

-If two clients are discovering the same key, the proxy can connect them to each other
+If two clients are discovering the same key, the proxy can connect them to each other if you set the `connectExistingClients` on the server.

 Requires: